You already know that lavender is great for relaxation. Here are a few other scents that’ll help you wind down.

 Here are a few ideas to make that bedtime routine truly scent-sational:

-If you’re planning to drift off, skip the candles and use an essential oils diffuser instead.
-(After all, safety first.).
+If you’re planning to drift off, skip the candles and use an essential oils diffuser instead (safety first, after all).
 Simply add water and a few drops of your favorite scent, and let the smell gently waft over the room.
-Diffusers aren’t super cheap, but here’s a simple one that’s not too pricey.

-There are plenty of other methods for incorporating oils into your bedroom space if you don’t have a diffuser.
-Add a few drops of soothing oils like lavender to a bottle of distilled water, and spritz your bedding for a refreshing linen spray.
+There are plenty of other methods for incorporating scents into your bedroom space if you don’t have a diffuser.
+Our Balance Allswell room spray (which also comes in candle form!) is a fan favorite that's easy to spritz on your bedding.
 You can also refresh your clothing by tucking sachets into your drawers and closets.

 Light a scented candle, spritz a linen spray, or plug in your diffuser — whether or not you believe the hype of scents and essential oils, you have to admit that at the very least, they smell great.
 And if they help you relax just a tiny bit, you can call that a win-win.